This page sets out the policy for the Broadstone group of companies (‘Broadstone’) on best execution.

-It’s our policy that any commission or other charging structures won’t influence either the selection of third parties to which we place client orders, or the order flow that follows as a result of the execution process.
-We’ll therefore not discriminate between the third parties used to arrange execution of your orders.
+It is our policy that any commission or other charging structures will not influence either the selection of third parties to which we place client orders, or the order flow that follows as a result of the execution process.
+We will therefore not discriminate between the third parties used to arrange execution of your orders.

 The Investment Consulting team will normally agree an explicit charging basis in advance for managing any transactions on your behalf.
 This will usually be on a time-cost basis or an agreed fixed fee.
 We do not accept commission-based remuneration.

-We’ll regularly monitor the effectiveness of our best execution policy to identify and, where appropriate, correct any deficiencies.
+We will regularly monitor the effectiveness of our Best Execution Policy to identify and, where appropriate, correct any deficiencies.
 In particular, this will cover the third parties to which we transmit client orders in terms of their quality of execution.